 Searching for a job can be a time-consuming process.
 Before you begin applying, you need to have an idea about what you are looking for.
 You must know your yourself - your skills, interests and abilities and how you would like to use them in a career.
 You also should conduct research on employers and the career fields that interest you.
 There are many ways to identify job opportunities and we encourage you to use more than one approach to locate opportunities that fit your needs.
 The articles, handouts and websites listed below will help you get started.

 The resources below are a starting point for learning more about various companies.
 In addition to making use of the internet to do research, we encourage you to talk to people in the fields you are interested in to learn more about specific organizations.

-There are many job search Web sites available to you.
+There are many job search websites available to you.
 Here are a few to get you started.
-For resources specific to your major, see the related websites page.
-Please exercise caution and common sense when searching online.
-Review these tips on avoiding job scams.
+For resources specific to your major, see Career Resources by Major.

 Wondering if a job posting is a scam or not?
 If it sounds too good to be true, it probably is.
 Here are some indicators that a job may be fraudulent: